jAniceto/chromatography/README.md

 # chromatography
-A suite of chromatography programms: Breakthrough curve modelling, isotherm determination, parameters fitting...
+A suite of chromatography programms including breakthrough curve modelling, isotherm determination, parameters fitting, chromatographic peak fitting and peak deconvolution, and more...

 ## Breif description of each function